aptech/docs/docs/CR-gdaWrite.rst

     :param filename: name of data file.
     :type filename: string

-    :param x: array, string or string array, data to write to the GDA.
+    :param x: data to write to the GDA.
-    :type x: matrix
+    :type x: matrix or array or string or string array

     :param varname: variable name.
     :type varname: string